seema1520/Bootstrap/README.md

 # Bootstrap
-Here I create a demo navbar using bootstap..which is resposive.
+Here I create some web pages using bootstap..which is resposive.